SalilKoner/EAS/Simulation/README.txt

-This directory contains the code to reproduce the results in the paper, The EAS approach for grouped variable selection in multivariate linear regression model.
+This directory contains the code to reproduce the numerical results in the Section 5 of paper, The EAS approach for grouped variable selection in multivariate linear regression model.

-Please contact Salil Koner at skoner@ncsu.edu for any help or questions.
+Please contact Salil Koner at salil.koner@duke.edu for any help or questions.

 See workflow.sh for line-by-line Unix command line code for reproducing the results.
 Running the command,